A Travel Price Comparison for Families, Couples, and Backpackers Seoul vs. Berlin for Attractions, Food, Nightlife, and Music

 The spring attracts plenty of travelers to both Seoul and Berlin.
 Most visitors come to Seoul for the activities around the city during these months.
 Also, the spring months attract visitors to Berlin because of the activities around the city.

 Seoul is a little warmer than Berlin in the spring.
-The temperature in Seoul is usually 13°C (55°F) in April, and Berlin stays around 9°C (47°F).
+The daily temperature in Seoul averages around 13°C (55°F) in April, and Berlin fluctuates around 9°C (47°F).

 In Seoul, it's very sunny this time of the year.
 Seoul usually receives more sunshine than Berlin during spring.
 Seoul gets 205 hours of sunny skies, while Berlin receives 160 hours of full sun in the spring.